prebid/prebid.github.io/prebid-mobile/prebid-mobile-pbs.md

 # Get Started with Prebid Server
 {:.no_toc}

-This page has instructions for setting up Prebid.js with [Prebid Server](https://prebid.adnxs.com).
+This page has instructions for setting up Prebid Mobile with [Prebid Server](https://prebid.adnxs.com).

-For many publishers, client-side header bidding is a balancing act between the inclusion of demand partners and impact to the page.

-Using [Prebid Server](https://prebid.adnxs.com), you can move demand partners server-side, eliminating most of the latency impact that comes with adding more partners.

-This should help you make more money without sacrificing user experience.
+Use [Prebid Server](https://prebid.adnxs.com), to add more demand partners server-side to Prebid Mobile and make more money.

 {: .alert.alert-success :}
 **Prebid Server is open source!**